nikdev27/artistic-swipe/README.md

 ---

+## Live Demo

+You can try out the live demo of the application here: [Live Demo Link](https://artistic-tinder.vercel.app/).

+---

 ## Features

 - **Search for Images**: Users can search for various images using keywords like "Logo for a shoe company" or "Marketing website for a vet."